cboydstun/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions enables the communication of data that's executed later or can be retrieved later on.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt hashes passwords so they aren't stored directly on a server.

 - [ ] What does bcrypt do to slow down attackers?

+    A hashed password gives access to that one account, but if the hacker knows that one password it may open many different accounts to that user.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, payload, and signature.

 ## Minimum Viable Product